You apply for modules after you have submitted your initial application and been accepted to study at the University of Leeds.

-You will be able to make changes to your modules after you have received your module enrolment report by email.
-We strongly recommend that you finalise your modules as soon as possible after you receive your module enrolment report, particularly if you are interested in taking modules in high-demand areas.
-You are generally able to make changes to your modules until the second week of teaching.
+You will be able to make changes to your modules after you have received your Module Enrolment Report.
+We strongly recommend that you finalise your modules as soon as possible after you receive your Module Enrolment Report, particularly if you are interested in taking modules in high-demand areas.
+You are generally able to make changes to your modules up until the end of the second week of teaching.

-A total of 50-60 credits per semester is a full workload.
-If you are enrolled in less than 50 credits you will need to add new modules using the module catalogue or if you enrolled in more than 60 credits you will need to drop some to bring your credit total to 60.
+A total of 50–60 credits per semester is a full workload.
+If you are enrolled in less than 50 credits, you will need to find new modules to add using the module catalogue, or if you enrolled in more than 60 credits you will need to drop some to bring your credit total to 60.

-To add, drop, or change a module, download the study abroad coordinator contact list (PDF) and email the study abroad coordinator in the relevant school.
+To add, drop, or change a module, please contact the Study Abroad Coordinator in the relevant school.

 Your email should include: